jrodewig/wanderahead.github.io/_posts/2025-04-06-floridas-tiny-art-island-welcome-to-matlacha.md

 ## Paddle the Preserve

 Chart your own course through the Matlacha Pass Aquatic Preserve.
-It’s less than six feet at its deepest and welcoming for first-timers and families.
+It's less than six feet at its deepest and welcoming for first-timers and families.
 You can rent a kayak or paddle board from [Gulf Coast Kayak](https://www.gulfcoastkayak.com/), but if you want to venture into the